Skip to Main Content

 This course is intended to introduce graduate students to concepts in developmental biology that are made particularly relevant by their implication in human genetic disorders and cancer.

-As human geneticists use new sequencing technologies to discover the mutations underlying human genetic diseases – from autism to rare dysmorphologies to cancer predisposition – they are frequently identifying genes that are already familiar to developmental biologists.
-Decades of genetic screening in model organisms for ostensibly unrelated developmental phenotypes – the orientation of hairs on a fly wing or the formation of the worm vulva – has identified genes and pathways controlling virtually every aspect of animal development.
+The genes that are implicated in human disease, from dysmorphologies to neurodevelopmental disorders to cancer predisposition, are frequently well known to developmental biologists.
+Decades of genetic screening in model organisms for ostensibly unrelated phenotypes—for example the hairs on a fly wing or the scales on a fish—has identified genes and pathways controlling virtually every aspect of animal development.
 The developmental biology literature is a rich resource for clinicians who seek to understand the underpinnings of their patient’s disorders, to identify candidate interacting genes and in some cases, to discover therapies.
-Conversely, the burgeoning number of genes that are being identified based on human disease phenotypes is informing developmental biologists of unanticipated genetic connections and suggesting hypotheses about the genetic control of development that can be tested in model organisms.
-A particular focus of the course in will be on the developmental basis of cancer: how changes in the sequence or expression of developmental control genes can lead to cancer; how developmental pathways are co-opted in cancer cells and the cancer microenvironment; and the relationship between the cancer cell phenotype and the normal developmental processes of growth and differentiation.
+Conversely, the genes that have been identified based on human disease phenotypes informs developmental biologists of unanticipated genetic connections and suggests hypotheses about the genetic control of development that can be tested in model organisms.

 LEARNING GOALS

-This ten-week course will explore the intimate relationship between human genetic disease and developmental biology.
 Each week we will choose a different human disorder whose genetic basis has been discovered, and we will discuss how the same genes regulate key processes in animal development.
 The second meeting of each week will be an opportunity for students to discuss recent papers from the literature relating to these developmental processes.
 We will end each week by formulating hypotheses about how mutations in these developmental control genes may cause the human disease in which they have been implicated.
-While a comprehensive understanding of developmental biology is far beyond the scope of this course, a goal is for students to complete the course with an understanding of 1) the major developmental signaling pathways; 2) how changes in signaling through these pathways can cause human disease, and 3) an appreciation of the current approaches that are being taken to answer outstanding questions in developmental biology.
+While a comprehensive understanding of developmental biology is far beyond the scope of this course, a goal is for students to complete the course with an understanding of 1) the major developmental signaling pathways; 2) how changes in signaling through these pathways can cause human disease, and 3) an appreciation of the current approaches that are being taken to answer questions in developmental biology.

 Video